sudham/PeerAssessment/README.md

 ##Output Data set
 The script creates a directory results under UCI HAR Dataset to store following files :
-1. TidyMergedData.csv -  tidy data
+1. TidyMergedData.txt -  tidy data
-2. DatasetwithMeans.csv - data with average of the feature measurements
+2. DatasetwithMeans.txt - data with average of the feature measurements

+These files can be read using Excel as they are comma separated

 ##Running the Script